Scorpio Sky: New Japan Pro-Wrestling (2018–2019)

-All Elite Wrestling
+All Elite Wrestling / Return to ROH (2019–present)

 SoCal Uncensored (2019–2020)

 On January 8, 2019, it was announced that Scorpio Sky, along with Christopher Daniels and Frankie Kazarian of SoCal Uncensored, would be signing with All Elite Wrestling (AEW), a new wrestling promotion started by wrestlers Cody Rhodes, Kenny Omega, and The Young Bucks (Matt Jackson and Nick Jackson).
 He and Kazarian were crowned the first-ever AEW World Tag Team Champions after winning a tournament final against the Lucha Brothers (Pentagón Jr. and Fénix) on the October 30, 2019 episode of Dynamite, thus making him the first African-American champion in AEW.
 In their first defense of the championship, Sky and Kazarian defeated both the Lucha Brothers and Private Party at Full Gear on November 9, 2019.

-On the November 13 episode of Dynamite, Sky and Kazarian successfully defended the World Tag Team Championship against The Inner Circle members Chris Jericho and Sammy Guevara which culminated with Sky pinning Jericho and Sky would become the first wrestler in AEW to pin Jericho.
-This earned Sky, a title shot at Jericho's AEW World Championship on the November 27 episode of Dynamite, which Sky lost.
-Sky and Kazarian would lose the World Tag Team Championship to Kenny Omega and "Hangman" Adam Page at Chris Jericho's Rock 'N' Wrestling Rager at Sea Part Deux: Second Wave in January 2020.
+On the November 13 episode of Dynamite, Sky and Kazarian successfully defended the World Tag Team Championship against The Inner Circle members Chris Jericho and Sammy Guevara which culminated with Sky becoming the first wrestler in AEW to pin Jericho.
+This earned Sky, a title shot at Jericho's AEW World Championship on the Thanksgiving Eve special episode on November 27, which Sky lost.
+Sky and Kazarian lost the World Tag Team Championship to Kenny Omega and "Hangman" Adam Page at Chris Jericho's Rock 'N' Wrestling Rager at Sea Part Deux: Second Wave in January 2020.
 Since then, Sky turned to singles competition while his SoCal Uncensored stablemates, Christopher Daniels and Frankie Kazarian focused on tag team competition.

-After picking up a number of wins on Dark, Sky would earn a match for the AEW TNT Championship against Cody on the August 12, 2020 edition of Dynamite, where he would be unsuccessful.
+After picking up a number of wins on Dark, Sky earned a match for the AEW TNT Championship against Cody on the August 12, 2020 edition of Dynamite, which Cody won.